MTBPS: Covid-19 social grant extended by government

-The minister said that R34 billion has been allocated to extend the grant by another year.
+The minister said that R34 billion had been allocated to extend the grant by another year.

 “Government proposes that the fiscal framework make provision for funding for the grant for 2024/25.
 Beyond this, a comprehensive review of the entire social grant system by the Department of Social Development and the National Treasury is required,” Godongwana said.

+“The 2019 MTBPS noted that by 2040/41, social assistance beneficiaries – excluding the temporary Covid‐19 social relief of distress grant – were projected to increase to 22.5 million, necessitating spending on social grants amounting to 3% of gross domestic product (GDP) annually.

+“This is in line with current grant spending, excluding the temporary grant.
+If that or a similar type of new grant is made permanent, beneficiaries are projected to expand from 27.3 million in 2023/24 to 40.4 million in 2040/41, which will cost 3.8% of GDP in 2040/41 and require a corresponding permanent source of funding, such as additional revenue measures,” the department said.

-The Minister said the health sector is aiming to maintain service delivery amid budgetary constraints.
+The minister said the health sector was aiming to maintain service delivery amid budgetary constraints.

 “While additional funding is provided to cover wage increases, baseline reductions are being implemented as part of fiscal consolidation.
 To minimise negative effects, the sector will need to improve efficiency in areas such as overtime payments, medical supplies and security services, and to delay infrastructure projects.”